rebelstackio/metaflux/docs/docs/faq.md

 </div>

 - #### Does Edge support the use of Metaflux?
+	- <div>
-	- Yes, Every feature of Metaflux is compatible with edge see [customElements](https://caniuse.com/#search=customElements), which is the base for the components
+	Yes, Every feature of Metaflux is compatible with edge see [customElements](https://caniuse.com/#search=customElements), which is the base for the components
 - #### How do i add styles to a MetaShadowComponent?
+	- <div>
-	- it's very easy you need to add it in the constructor like so:
+	it's very easy you need to add it in the constructor like so:
 	```js
 	class myShadowElement extends MetaShadowComponent {
 			constructor() {